AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 When you are not developing on the `main` branch, you can append `?ref=<branch>` in the Universal Editor location bar to load the page from your branch. `<branch>` is the branch name as it would be used for your project's preview or live URLs, e.g. `https://<branch>--<repo>--<owner>.hlx.page`.

 Be aware that publishing content with a new model is currently only supported when the model is merged to the `main` branch.

-Adobe recommends that you develop blocks in a two-phased approach as illustrated in the previous example:

-1. Create the definition and model, review it, and bring it to production.
-1. Create content, preview it, and implement the decoration and styles.